-The minimal daily dose of MCT’s in coconut oil you should consume should be equivalent to what an infant will receive through human breast milk.
+The minimal daily dose of MCT in coconut oil you should consume should be equivalent to what an infant will receive through human breast milk.
 The amount that infants consume helps to build their natural immune response to protect them from infectious illness while providing the nutritional support to help them grow and mature correctly.

-Based on body size, an average adult of 150 lbs should consume about 3 ½ tablespoons of coconut oil daily.
+Based on body size, an average adult of 150 lbs. should consume about 3 ½ tablespoons of coconut oil daily.
 This amount also includes coconut oil derivatives such as coconut milk, coconut butter and MCT oil.
 I explain the translation of these at the bottom of this article.

 The Optimal Amount of MCTs

 You can easily take twice the maintenance dose and do great.
 Many natural health doctors who understand the health benefits of coconut will recommend a tablespoon of coconut oil every 2-3 hours for their very sick patients.
-This coconut oil could be delivered transdermally by applying it on their skin or orally through their mouth.
+This coconut oil could be delivered transdermally by applying it on their skin or orally through the mouth.

 Put Coconut Oil on Your Skin: